GRarer/boop/README.md

 ## Installation Guide for Deploying Boop to Production

-We have deployed Boop at https://boopboop.app using GitHub pages and AWS.
+We deployed the Boop prototype at https://boopboop.app using GitHub pages and AWS.
 If you want to deploy your own instance of Boop, you will first want to make a few changes to the code.
 - update the FAQ, Terms of Service, and Privacy Policy to refer to your organization and your Boop instance's URL.
 - update the backend base url in `/frontend/environment.prod.ts` to point to your instance's backend server.